Adam-GlickWhat factors are driving retail electricity costs in Texas in 2025?

 The common myth: more solar means cheaper power

 It sounds intuitive.
 Sunlight is free, panels keep improving, and Texas is a national leader.
-Sometimes retail prices do fall when clean generation scales.
-Often they don’t, because retail rates include far more than energy generation.
-They also recover transmission and distribution costs, disaster recovery spending, and policy compliance surcharges.
+And the fact is that sometimes retail prices do fall when clean generation scales.
+But often they don’t -because retail rates include far more than energy generation.
+Your bill have line items which also recover transmission and distribution costs, disaster recovery spending, and policy compliance surcharges.
 If those rise faster than wholesale savings, bills go up.
+This may be ok for owners of solar panels -but the rest of grid subscribers are still exposed to rising costs.

 Natural gas prices